whiletruelearn/grokdp/grokdp/chapter_8.md

 (chapter_8)=

-# Chapter 8: Dynamic Programming in Arrays and Matrices
+# Dynamic Programming in Arrays and Matrices

 Dynamic Programming (DP) is particularly useful for solving problems involving arrays and matrices.
 In this chapter, we'll explore two classic problems: Matrix Chain Multiplication and Maximal Square.